Our last show for 2019 meant a trip down South to Wealdstone & Northolt CS Open Show in support of their putting on breed classes for the first time.

 Lucie is 2nd / VG Veteran Bitch on Day 2, but on Day 1 she more than makes up for this placings 1st / Exc Veteran Bitch, and going on to take not only the RCAC / Reserve Best Female but also Best Veteran in Breed.

 This starts Netherlands Champion & Netherlands Junior Champion titles for Noah and Alice, but also closes Lucie's Netherlands Veteran Champion title!

-A huge happy birthday to our Alice, along with the other pups from the Suna-Sanik Freidige litter <3
+A huge happy birthday to our Alice, along with the other pups from the Suna-Sanik Freidige litter - she celebrates with her first CAC & Best of Breed in the Netherlands <3

 A different kind of day today as my guys stayed at home, and I attended the Tibetan Mastiff Club of GB Championship Show as handling help for my friend Caroline of the Callowdale kennel under judge Tan Nagrecha (Chandlimore).